 The sample size for our study was determined using G*Power V.3.1.9.7.
 This calculation was based on a linear multiple regression with a fixed model and regression coefficients, aiming for 80% power and a 5% significance level (α), with an anticipated medium effect size (Cohen's ƒ2=.06).
 To account for potential non-responses, we increased the sample size by 10%.
 As a result, our target sample size was at least 141 participants.
 Ultimately, we gathered data from 151 individuals who met the Helsinki committee's inclusion criteria: voluntary participation, aged 18 or older, mental health stability, comprehension of the survey, and provision of informed consent (Hospital A: N= 97; average age = 47.32; 47.2% female; Hospital B: N=54, average age = 44.81; 44% female).

 The study employed a between-subjects design, wherein participants were randomly assigned to read one of two different vignettes.
 Then, they were asked to complete a survey that assessed their perceptions of justice within the scenario described in the vignette, their individualism levels, and their inclinations toward mistreatment.
 To ensure inclusivity, the vignettes and surveys were translated into all languages spoken by the patient population, following the approach utilized by Cha et al. (2007).
 The surveys were administered by research assistants who were native speakers of the patients' languages, and they were kept unaware of the study's hypotheses, aligning with the methodology employed by Hulin and Mayer (1986).
-Each survey took approximately 10 minutes to complete, and participants were subsequently thanked and given sugar-free snack as a token of appreciation.
+Each survey took approximately 10 minutes to complete, and participants were subsequently thanked and given a sugar-free snack as a token of appreciation.

 Transgression Manipulation

 We adapted vignettes from Efrat-Treister's 2014 study, which identified 17 instances of transgressions within Emergency Department (ED) settings that could be perceived as offensive and, at times, result in mistreatment.
 From this pool, we selected two specific transgressions that are commonly experienced by outsiders for inclusion in our vignettes.
 The first portrays a scenario where triage staff attend to a new patient ahead of someone who has been waiting for a longer duration.
 This situation implies a prioritization of the group's well-being over individual needs, and we hypothesized that it would be particularly distressing to individuals who reported higher levels of individualism.
 The second transgression addresses a breach of group needs.
-It involves ED staff limiting the number of family-members and friends accompanying a patient into the ED, thus appearing to prioritize individual welfare over that of a group.
+It involves ED staff limiting the number of family members and friends accompanying a patient into the ED, thus appearing to prioritize individual welfare over that of a group.
 We anticipated that this scenario would be less disconcerting to individuals with higher individualism.

 For a more detailed description of these vignettes and the values they challenge, please refer to Table 1 in our document.